 - Guest speakers have included Sir Peter Lloyd, TV presenters Jon Silverman and Visiting Professor Donal McIntyre, and ex-offenders such as Noel 'Razor' Smith, Allan Weaver, Trevor Hercules and Norman Parker, as well as serving prison governors and police officers

 - Strong links with criminal rehabilitation charities, local police forces, probation service and prisons - we are the only university to hold an annual debate with HMP Grendon, whose Dr Michael Brookes is a visiting professor.

-- A minimum of 4 GCSEs or equivalent at grade C or above, at the point of application.
-These must include English language and/or literature.
-BTEC First Diplomas and OCR Nationals Level 2 (certificate) are accepted together with English.
+A minimum of 4 GCSEs, or equivalent, at grade C or above, at the point of application.
+These must include English Language or English Literature.
+BTEC First Diplomas, BTEC Level 2 Extended Certificates and OCR Nationals are accepted together with English.
 We will accept Key Skills Communications Level 2 / Functional Skills Level 2.
 However Adult Numeracy and Adult Literacy are NOT accepted.